monarch-initiative/mondo/docs/editors-guide/merging-and-obsoleting.md

     1. Remove the annotations:
         1. "in subset obsoletion candidate"
         1. "scheduled for obsoletion on or after"
+    1. If there is a rare disease subset annotation from the obsolete term,  it is ok to keep the rare subset annotation to the term kept (we will let the rare disease authorities know so that they can update the source of truth.
     1. When reviewing the diff, make sure there is not an Alt ID.
 The diff should only show additions to the merged term and the obsoleted class.

     ---